koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 We first started out driving forklifts in a warehouse, on the night shift, from around November to January ...
 Kevin O'C wasn't wrong ... it was f$^&ing cold!
 I remember putting on multiple layers to get through the nights!

-In January, one of the guys, who was trying to maintain a long-distance relationship with his girlfriend, decided "enough-is-enough", packed his bags and headed home!
-(He may or may not have received an ultimatum!!).
+In January, Shane H. (who was trying to maintain a long-distance relationship), decided "enough-is-enough", packed his bags and headed home!
+(He may or may not have received an ultimatum!!)

-My other traveller and I decided to also quit the warehouse at the same time.
+Paraic and I decided to quit the warehouse at the same time too.
 He had become good friends with one of the others in the warehouse and they decided to head to Western Canada, to work at a ski resort.
-I stuck around in Canada, working in a couple of different call centres.
-In March, that travelling companion returned to Ireland ... having been told by his mammy to come home!
+I stuck around in Toronto, working in a couple of call centres.
+In March, Paraic returned to Ireland ... having been told by his mammy to come home!
 Granted, she was making the point that, if he was serious about starting out in real estate, he should come home before the summer.
 Still ... his mammy told him to come home!!

 Remember when I said above ☝🏻 that the bit about Japan would become important?
-Two of the guys who worked for Aldiscon that I had met in Tokyo - one from Bray, one from Limerick - had since moved to Canada since I'd last seen them!
-At the time I went to Canada, my sister was working in Dublin at the time, and the guy sitting at the desk next to her was a Japanese native who fell in love with all things Ireland, and moved to Dublin from Tokyo ... where he had worked in the Aldiscon Japan office!
+Two of the guys who worked for Aldiscon that I had met in Tokyo - Stephen from Bray, Shane L. from Limerick - had moved to Canada since I'd last seen them!
+At the time I went to Canada, my sister was working in Dublin, and the guy sitting at the desk next to her was a Japanese chap who fell in love with all things Ireland, and moved from the Aldiscon Japan office in Tokyo to live and work in Dublin.

-She mentioned to him that I had just gone out to Canada, he mentioned to her about the two lads he had worked with now being in Canada, messages were exchanged to all parties, and I ended up at a dinner in downtown Toronto with these guys and their wives!
-Both were working at TELUS Mobility, a Canadian mobile phone provider (think Vodafone, Verizon, or 3) and one of them mentions that his boss was looking to hire someone with a software background but wasn't liking any of the candidates in his team and suggested I connect with him.
-Which I did ... and he offered me a job ... and offered to sort out extending my work permit situation since my visa only allowed me to be there until October 2004.
+She mentioned to him that I had just gone out to Canada, he mentioned to her about Stephen and Shane L. now being in Canada, messages were exchanged to all parties, and I ended up at a dinner in downtown Toronto with these guys and their wives!
+Both were working at TELUS Mobility, a Canadian mobile phone provider (think Vodafone, Verizon, or 3, etc.) and Stephen mentions that his boss (Alfred) was looking for someone with a software background but wasn't liking any of the candidates in his team.
+He suggested I connect with him, which I did ... and Alfred offered me a job ... and offered to sort out extending my work permit situation since my visa only allowed me to be there until October 2004.

-So, having gone to Canada to spend 12 months not doing the kind of software work I had been doing, I ended up with a longer term opportunity ... and figured I'd do that for 2-3 years before heading back home!
+So, having gone to Canada to spend 12 months not doing the kind of "professional" work I had been doing, I ended up with a longer term opportunity, to lead and build a team ... and figured I'd do that for 2-3 years before heading back home!

 ### TELUS

-So, I started at TELUS in May 2004 ... and was laid off in November 2018.
-My farewell email went as follows:
+So, I started at TELUS in May 2004 and my time there represents a long list of those key personal life moments:

-> Hi folks,
->
-> As some of you may already know, I'm leaving TELUS after fourteen and a half years.
-It's been quite the journey and a very rich one at that.
-I've had the great fortune of working with an amazing group of people, from whom I've learned more than I could have imagined when I joined in 2004.
->
-> I joined TELUS for the opportunity to build and lead a team of people in a formal way.
-That has been the singular greatest privilege of my role and I can only hope that I've made a positive impact on those folks' lives and careers along the way.
->
-> Life is full of key personal moments, including meeting and marrying your significant other (OK, better half!), buying your first house to make a home, the birth of children, the death of parents.
-For me, all those key personal moments occurred while working at TELUS, so it's hard to dismiss that "end-of-an-era" feeling.
->
-> So, rather than dwell on that, I'm looking forward to the next leg of the journey, wherever it takes me.
->
-> Thank you for all your support, for the friendships and teaching moments you gave me, and a very special thank you to Alfred B., who made the decision to hire me back in 2004, supported my TELUS journey throughout and has become a great friend in the process.
->
-> Wishing you all well on your own journeys.

-There's a bit in the middle of that message that highlights the significance of my time at TELUS:
 - I met Susan, who also worked at TELUS, at the end of 2004
 - ... got engaged towards the end of 2005
-- ... bought a house in April 2006
+- ... bought a house in Whitby (east of Toronto) in April 2006
 - ... got married (in Ireland!) in September 2006
-- Susan was "downsized" from TELUS in early 2007, shortly before we found out she was pregnant
+- Susan was "downsized" from TELUS in early 2007
 - Éamon was born in March 2008
 - My mum was diagnosed with cancer in May or June 2008
 - My dad was diagnosed with cancer towards the end of 2009
 - Aidan was born January 2010
 - Éamon was diagnosed with moderate-to-severe Autism in November 2010
-- My mum passed away a month later
+- My mum passed away a month later on St. Stephen's Day/Boxing Day
 - Dad passed away Easter Sunday in April 2012
+- On July 4, 2018, I thought I was having a heart attack.
+Fortunately I wasn't (spent most of a day in hospital before they finally concluded that!) but after some more testing the following day, I was diagnosed with paroxysmal atrial fibrillation (A.Fib.)
-- I was laid off from TELUS in November 2018, as part of the sixth or seventh round of layoffs during my time there.
+- At the end of September, I was told I was being laid off, as part of the sixth or seventh round of layoffs during my time at TELUS.
+- Knowing ☝🏻 didn't stop us from adopting two cats (Newt, Sheba) in October!
+- I finally finished up in early November.

-Basically, lots of "life" moments happened, both good and bad, during my time at TELUS.
+Lots of "life" moments happened, both good and bad, during my time at TELUS.

-For 2019, I applied for jobs, applied for more jobs, watched all of "Game of Thrones", took a trip to Ireland (hadn't been since 2012), and finally returned to writing software (basially rebooting my programmer career!) at ...
+For 2019, I applied for jobs, applied for more jobs, watched all of "Game of Thrones", we took a trip to Ireland (hadn't been since 2012), got a dog (Cócó) and finally returned to writing software (basically rebooting my programmer career!) at ...

 ### Shopify!

-(**Shop** ify, not _Spot_ ify!)
+(**Shopify**, not _Spotify_!)

-In May or June of 2019, three people forwarded me a link to a new program Shopify was starting, lookiing for software developers who had been not doing hands on development for a couple of years but wanted to get back into the field.
+Around early June of 2019, three different people forwarded me a link to a new program Shopify was starting, looking for software developers who had not been doing hands-on development for a couple of years but wanted to get back into it.
 I was fortunate to be one of the initial cohort of 30 and the part-time program ran from mid-October for about 10 weeks.

 In the end, most of the participants were hired to start full-time in 2020.
 I started at the beginning of February and six weeks later we were all told to work from home because of COVID (I've been working from home since then).

-Shopify hired like crazy during the pandemic - there were about 7,000-ish when I joined and about 18 months later it was approx. 14,000.
-Online commerce grew accelerated hugely during the pandemic, and the company bet that the increased growth rate would continue once the pandemic subsided.

-It didn't.

-In late 2022, there were about 10% laid off and in May 2023, there was a big 20% layoff.
-The second one really sucked because, in April, the team that I was a part of met face-to-face for the first time.
-There were about 60 of us and most of the team had never met in real life because so many were hired remotely.
-So, we finally got to meet the people behind the little Zoom windows, only for many of them to be laid off a couple of weeks later, including my new manager who had moved from the UK with his wife and baby just six months prior.
-Then, several of us (including myself) were reassigned to different teams.

-Needless to say, the mood at Shopify changed quite a bit after that 😢
+What else went on?
+- Like so many people, we had to navigate schooling at home, while also working, for almost a year.
+- In early 2022, Aidan got diagnosed as being on the spectrum too, albeit much milder (i.e., Aspergers, if that were still an official diagnosis)
+- In October 2023, I underwent an ablation procedure on my heart to help with the A.Fib. stuff

+Workwise, Shopify doubled in size over 18 months during the pandemic, making a big bet that the increased rate of growth in online commerce would continue (spoiler alert - it didn't!).
+There was a 10% round of layoffs in late 2022, a 20% round in May 2023.

 By 2024, Shopify was "all-in" on AI, and we began hearing of quieter layoffs, teams being trimmed of a few members here and there.
 Towards the end of that year, my manager's team was split into two, and some team members (including myself) were assigned to a new manager.
-In March, my former manager (who was leading the other half of the team after the split) was let go, then another team member in April, then myself in May.
+In March, my former manager was let go, then another team member in April, then myself in May.

 And that sucked 🙁